ECoLAD: Selecting Anomaly Detectors for Automotive Deployment via Compute-Reduction Evaluation

-\textbf{Backend/overhead-limited.} TimesNet's AUC-PR changes are modest across tiers, yet its CPU-tier cost rises sharply: inference $\mathrm{wps}$ on SMD drops from 9{,}569 at the GPU tier to 1{,}483 at CPU-1T, and on Telemetry from 11{,}164 to 1{,}751.
-Feasibility loss is therefore throughput-driven rather than accuracy-driven, and is masked when throughput results are pooled across tiers and datasets.
+\textbf{Backend limited.} TimesNet's AUC-PR is nearly flat across tiers, yet its inference throughput on SMD drops from 9{,}569 to~1{,}483~wps at \texttt{CPU-1T}, and on Telemetry from 11{,}164 to 1{,}751~wps.
+Feasibility loss is purely throughput driven and is invisible in accuracy only reports.

-\textbf{Quality-drift-limited.} LOF maintains very high throughput across all tiers --- exceeding 76{,}000~$\mathrm{wps}$ on Telemetry and 193{,}000~$\mathrm{wps}$ (median) on SMD at CPU-1T --- but shows large negative $\Delta$AUC-PR under tier scaling (Fig.~\ref{fig:degradation}C), indicating sensitivity to capacity reduction rather than a runtime bottleneck.
+\textbf{Quality drift limited.} LOF sustains over 76{,}000~wps on Telemetry and 193{,}000~wps (median) on SMD at \texttt{CPU-1T}, yet shows the largest negative $\Delta$AUC-PR under capacity reduction (Fig.~\ref{fig:degradation}C).
+Runtime is not the bottleneck.

-\textbf{Graceful degraders.} HBOS and COPOD retain high throughput and near-flat AUC-PR across all tiers, making them robust choices when predictable latency is the primary constraint.
-For HBOS, compute reduction actually increases throughput on Telemetry (from 70{,}503~$\mathrm{wps}$ at GPU to over 2{,}000{,}000 at CPU-1T) because the reduced work scale ($s=0.25$) yields fewer histogram bins per scoring call.
-This effect is more modest on SMD where entity-level $\mathrm{wps}$ is already high.
+\textbf{Graceful degraders.} HBOS and COPOD retain high throughput and near-flat AUC-PR at all tiers.
+For HBOS, the reduced work scale ($s{=}0.25$) actually \emph{increases} throughput on Telemetry from 70{,}503 to over 2{,}000{,}000~wps by reducing histogram bins per scoring call.

-The inference/full-run $\mathrm{wps}$ ratio is $1.0{\times}$ for all five classical methods (no per-entity fitting at scoring time).
-For neural methods the gap varies: OmniAnomaly's per-entity fitting yields approximately $23{\times}$ on SMD and $55{\times}$ on Telemetry at CPU-1T.
-USAD and TranAD show more moderate gaps (${\approx}~2{\times}$ and ${\approx}~2.5{\times}$ on SMD at CPU-1T, respectively).
-Reporting only full-run throughput for these methods would substantially understate their online scoring capacity.